bvdputte/kirby-fingerprint/readme.md

 # Kirby 3 Fingerprint

-A little utility to add cache-busting fingerprints to files in Kirby 3.
+A little utility to add cache-busting fingerprints to assets (JS/CSS) in Kirby 3.
 Re-uses the [`css()`](https://getkirby.com/docs/reference/templates/helpers/css) and [`js()`](https://getkirby.com/docs/reference/templates/helpers/js)-helpers in Kirby 3 as much as possible.

 When the files are updated, new hashes are added to the filenames automatically; so browser cache gets busted.